 Venice is not my hometown but it’s a place where I’m at home, a place I’m comfortable, a place I know intimately, a place I love to escape to.
-I no longer get lost in its tangle of lanes.
-Now, turn an alley, knowing a particular balcony, bridge, or even a bit of graffiti is around the corner.
-Yet Venice still enchants me, intrigues me, and excites me.
+I no longer get lost in its tangle of lanes yet Venice still enchants me, intrigues me, and excites me.
 That’s why it’s my ‘velvet escape’.
+Here are some tips to enjoy Venice like a local.

 When I began to think about the notion of a velvet escape, Venice sprang to mind and wouldn’t budge.
 That’s what Venice does to you.
 It takes hold of you.
 It’s an enigma, as strange and exotic, as it is romantic and familiar.
 As old as it is modern, as formal as it is laidback, and as celebrated as it is misunderstood.